-The Corporate Plan is periodically reviewed with Members to ensure that the vision and priorities are still relevant and constant with Members' aspirations.
-Arrangements for Overview and Scrutiny are reviewed every year as part of the annual report - thus ensuring consistency with corporate priorities.
+The Carlisle Plan is annually reviewed with Members to ensure that the vision and priorities are still relevant and constant with Members' aspirations.
+The Carlisle Plan not only contains the Council's vision but also the key objectives to be delivered in support of the overall vision.
+Arrangements for Overview and Scrutiny are reviewed every year as part of the annual report thus ensuring consistency with council priorities.
 Portfolios on the Executive are reviewed every year by the Leader of the Council.